MaxiDonkey/DelphiMistralAI/README.md

 ## Remarks

 This is an unofficial library. **MistralAI** does not provide any official library for `Delphi`.
-This repositorty contains `Delphi` implementation over [MistralAI](https://docs.mistral.ai/api/) public API.
+This repository contains `Delphi` implementation over [MistralAI](https://docs.mistral.ai/api/) public API.

 ## Usage

 ### Initialization

-To initialize API instance you need to [obtain](https://console.mistral.ai/api-keys/) API token from.
+To initialize API instance you need to obtain an API token from [Mistral.ai](https://console.mistral.ai/api-keys/).

 Once you have a token, you can initialize `IMistralAI` interface, which is an entry point to the API.